gvasque6/gvasque6/README.md

 Long story: Business administrator with a focus on project management and current Data Science student in Protalent.
 I enjoy working on projects that involve data, stories, and code to solve complex problems.
-I believe in the potential of data to generate value propositions, solve problems, create new services or products and especially help create sustainable companies over time.
+I believe in the potential of data to generate value propositions, invent new services or products and especially help create sustainable companies over time.

-}
+¡Get in touch if you have an interesting project I can collaborate on or if you just want to chat about common interests!
+😊 let´s create new stories together.